 Ibex Finger Plane

-Taken from the violin world, this is a rounded bottom(across its width) brass plane.
+Taken from the violin world, the Ibex Finger Plane is a rounded bottom(across its width) brass plane.
 I use this plane for shaping the curve on the side of the frogs as well as trimming the frog to the stick.

 Veritas Scraper Plane